Glossary · AI from A to Z

 EU AI Act

 The EU's law regulating AI systems based on risk level.
 Entered into force in stages: GPAI rules from August 2025, high-risk rules from August 2026.
 Standard use of Claude/ChatGPT/Gemini for emails, texts, and analysis requires no special measures.
-If you use AI for recruitment, credit assessment, or medical diagnosis — that is high-risk with heavier requirements.
+If you use AI for recruitment, credit assessment, or medical diagnosis — then it is high-risk with heavier requirements.

 Few-shot prompting